 New York Road Trips Perfect for Fall

-Get ready for your road trip with these safety tips and download some audio books to pass the time, or road trip bingo games for the kiddos.
+Get ready for your road trip and download some audio books to pass the time or road trip bingo games for the kiddos.
 Soon you will be driving past glowing fields of goldenrod, winding through mountain roads rich with color, and sitting at the edge of peaceful lakes enjoying the view.

 Hudson River Valley